derekwidmer/Pokegame/README.md

-#Pokegame
+# Pokegame
 A simple React app that randomizes two hands of 4 Pokemon cards and compares their power.
 The one with higher power wins.

 ### What I Learned
 Improved understanding of React components and conditional styling.

+# App Running Instructions Below

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).